Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Pervasive Computing: an Overview

-Pervasive computing leverages various architectural infrastructures to deliver its capabilities, primarily involving the cloud, fog, and edge computing paradigms (Figure~\ref{fig:pervasive_layer}).
+Pervasive computing leverages various architectural infrastructures to deliver its capabilities, primarily involving the edge-to-cloud continuum paradigm (Figure~\ref{fig:pervasive_layer}).
 The cloud layer offers high computational power and storage for complex tasks and centralised management.
-The fog layer, situated closer to the edge, facilitates distributed, latency-aware applications by providing local computing and network connectivity.
-Finally, the edge layer includes the end devices themselves, enabling processing and decision-making at the data source for real-time interactions.
+The edge layer, situated closer to the user and the data, facilitates distributed, latency-aware applications by providing local computing, network connectivity and decision-making at the data source for real-time interactions.
 These architectures work in a complementary way to enable the collection, processing, and use of data generated by a multitude of interconnected devices.